Upper bounds on the $k$-isolation number: Introduction

-In Section~\ref{sec:upperboundsisolation}, a sharp upper bound on the isolation number of any graph is given in terms of the order and the number of leaves.
-This bound is improved in Section~\ref{sec:upperboundsisolationtree} for any tree such that at most one third of its vertices are leaves.
-The two bounds together improve the one in Theorem~\ref{thm:caro_trees} for $k = 1$ (also given by Theorem~\ref{thm:caro}) except that the three bounds are equal when exactly one third of the vertices are leaves.
-Section~\ref{sec:upperboundsstarisolation} provides a sharp upper bound on $\iota_k(T)$ in terms of the order and the number of leaves of a tree $T$ for any $k\ge 2$.
-Surprisingly, while this bound also holds for $k = 1$, it is inferior to the one in Section~\ref{sec:upperboundsisolationtree}, and is therefore not sharp, for $k = 1$.
-The bounds in Sections~\ref{sec:upperboundsisolation} and \ref{sec:upperboundsstarisolation} together improve Theorem~\ref{thm:caro_trees} except when the number of leaves is at least $\frac{k-1}{k+2}n$ and at most $\frac{k}{k+2}n$.
+In Section~\ref{sec:upperboundsisolationtree}, the bound in (\ref{iota_k bound}) is improved for $k = 1$ and any tree with $\ell < n/3$.
+The two bounds together improve the one in Theorem~\ref{thm:caro_trees} for $k = 1$ (also given by Theorem~\ref{thm:caro}) except that the three bounds are equal when $\ell = n/3$.
+Section~\ref{sec:upperboundsstarisolation} provides a sharp upper bound on $\iota_k(T)$ for any $k \ge 2$ and any tree $T$ in terms of $n$ and $\ell$.
+Surprisingly, while this bound also holds for $k = 1$, it is inferior to the one in Section~\ref{sec:upperboundsisolationtree}, and therefore not sharp, for $k = 1$.
+The bounds in Sections~\ref{sec:upperboundsisolation} and \ref{sec:upperboundsstarisolation} together improve Theorem~\ref{thm:caro_trees} except when $\frac{k-1}{k+2}n \le \ell \le \frac{k}{k+2}n$.
 The graphs attaining the above-described new bounds are characterized.
-We denote by $L(G)$ the set of leaves of $G$, and by $\ls(G)$ the number $|L(G)|$ of leaves of $G$.
-We call $\ls(G)$ the \emph{leaf order} of $G$.
-We abbreviate $\ls(G)$ to $\ls$ if the graph is clear from the context.

 The following result, proved in Section~\ref{sec:upperboundsstarisolation}, is the improvement of Theorem~\ref{thm:caro_trees} that the isolation bounds we establish in the subsequent sections culminate in as far as trees are concerned.